dora-tang/SemEval-2020-Task-7/README.md

 # Duluth at SemEval-2020 Task 7

-This is the codebase for our SemEval 2020 paper: **Duluth at SemEval-2020 Task 7: Using Surprise as a Key to Unlock Humorous Headlines**.
+This is the codebase for our SemEval 2020 paper: [Duluth at SemEval-2020 Task 7: Using Surprise as a Key to Unlock Humorous Headlines](https://arxiv.org/abs/2009.02795).

 ```
 @inproceedings{duluth2020humor,